adobe/aem-rum-conversion/README.md

 git subtree pull --squash --prefix plugins/rum-conversion git@github.com:adobe/franklin-rum-conversion.git main
 ```

-:warning: **If you are using a folder as a franklin docroot/codeBasePath**: you should add it in the prefix on the commands above.
+:warning: If you are using a folder as a franklin docroot/codeBasePath: you must add that folder in the `prefix` argument in the commands above.
 e.g.:
 ```
 git subtree add --squash --prefix docroot/plugins/rum-conversion git@github.com:adobe/franklin-rum-conversion.git main